davidgutierrezrubio/jmathanim/manual/06_MathFormulas/MathFormulas.md

 Note that the although the sliced formula has only one element, the indices remain the same.
 So, if the "b" were in position 2 in the original formula, it is still in position 2 in the sliced formula, so that `sliceBase.get(2)` returns the "b" shape.
 The other indices stores empty shapes.

+There is another version of the method, with a boolean flag that lets control if the sliced shapes are removed from the original math expression or not.
+For example, in the previous example `LaTeXMathObject sliceBase=formula.slice(false,2)` will create a slice of the "b" glyph without altering the original formula.

 The `slice`method can be a powerful tool if you want to operate on part of complex math expressions.

 ## Animating transforms between equations